xanmankey/ADifferentWayToPlayA/NOTES.md

 - I'd like to combine the two below APIs in a C implementation (I could use the practice)
 - My current idea is to manipulate the XUSB_REPORT before feeding it into vigem_target_x360_update
+- I want to make it so the makefile + DWTP.c handles all of this

 ## ViGEm Client